Atrix256/FalcorPathTracer/readme.md

 ## DOF blog post notes

+* run your DOF implementation by someone to make sure it seems ok?

 * basic camera ray generation using inverse view transform matrix?
 * jitter: show with on vs off
 * DOF